weslbo/az-305-topics/README.md

 2. Which protocols are supported with Azure Files?
 3. What is file sync and why do you need it?
 4. Which file storage tiers exists and which one would you choose in the following scenarios
+    - You have highly I/O-intensive workloads, with high throughput and low latency
+    - You need storage optimized for general purpose file sharing scenarios such as team shares and Azure File Sync
+    - You need cost-efficient storage optimized for online archive storage scenarios
+    - You have transaction heavy workloads and applications that require file storage and backend storage
 5. Why would I consider Azure NetApp files?

 ## Azure Disks ([Unit](https://docs.microsoft.com/en-us/learn/modules/design-data-storage-solution-for-non-relational-data/7-design-for-azure-disk-solutions))